 Since 1977, the Salmon River Hatchery production has been tagged for use primarily as a PSC indicator stock for the NOC stock component.
 Because these fish are primarily harvested in fisheries north of the Council management area, the STT has not reviewed the procedure by which this indicator stock is used in estimating annual stock status.
-The annual spawner counts had been gradually increasing since 2007.
-The 2014 spawner counts were a 15 percent decrease from 2013 (PFMC 2015, Appendix B, Table B-11).
+The 2015 NOC density from standard survey areas (Nehalem R. through the Siuslaw R.) was a 25 percent increase from 2014 (PFMC 2016, Appendix B, Table B-11).

-Based on the density index of total spawners, the generalized expectation for NOC stocks in 2015 is above recent years' average abundance.
-Specifically, the 2014 spawner density in standard survey areas for the NOC averaged 155 spawners per mile, the second highest since 2004.
+Based on the density index of total spawners, the generalized expectation for NOC stocks in 2016 is above recent years' average abundance.
+Specifically, the 2015 spawner density in standard survey areas for the NOC averaged 194 spawners per mile, the highest since 2004.